rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 </soap:Envelope>
 ```

-If the receiver has any problem with the message in receiving process, the server needs to send an InboundResponse with an error that can indicate we have a problem and the message will not be processed.
+If the receiver has any problem with the message in receiving process, the server needs to send an InboundResponse with an error that indicates a problem and the message is not processed.

-These problems can be an unknown partner at that server, problems with the message format, problems with the Authorization, with the certificate, with the signature etc.
+Problems can happen if the trading is unknown to the receiver, problems with the message format, problems with the Authorization, with the certificate, with the signature etc.

 ### Webservice Response with Error

-Below you can find an InboundResponse with an Error.
+Below you can find an InboundResponse confirming an Error has occurred.

-If you get an error tag instead of a receipt, know that the message can´t be considered delivered.
+If an error tag appears in the message instead of a receipt confirmation, be aware that the message cannot be considered as delivered.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>